Do you want to kill your fish?

 How do you clean an acrylic tank?

 Since acrylic tanks scratch easier, you can’t use a normal rough scrubber or razor blade.
-Instead, use an acrylic friendly scraper.
+Instead, use this acrylic friendly scraper from Amazon.
 You can use vinegar for acrylic tanks as well.
 This works pretty well at getting stains and algae off the sides of the fish tank.
 Instead of using a normal glass cleaner on the outside, a good product to use is a plastic polisher like Novus 1.

 How Do You Clean The Fish Tank With Fish In It?